DaniMori/ecs-outcomes/doc/other/checklist.md

 - [ ] Section "Explanation on how the variable was created" **explains clearly the procedure to create the variable(s)**

+- [ ] All the raw variables needed for creating the outcome variable(s) are listed in section "Explanation on how the variable was created" (formated as code, i.e., enclosed in `backticks`)

 - [ ] Title in section "Syntax used to create the variable" includes the software used to apply the generating syntax